-In order to qualify for the right to buy scheme, you will need to have been a public sector tenant for a minimum of five years.
+In order to qualify for the Right to Buy scheme, you will need to have been a public sector tenant for a minimum of 3 years.

 You can download an application form from the Government's Right to Buy website.
 Please print the application form, as it must be signed and returned to:

 Right to Buy Team PO BOX 64529 London

 If you need to discuss your application in person it is advisable to make an appointment with a right to buy officer on 020 7525 7850.

 Social homebuy is an alternative to right to buy and allows you to acquire your home on a shared ownership basis.
 This means you can buy some of the equity in the property but pay rent on the share that you do not own, allowing you to get closer to full ownership.
 You will also get a discount on the purchase price.